PeggyJV/testnets/zinfandel/docs/systemd.md

 WantedBy=multi-user.target
 ```

-### `/etc/systemd/system/orchestrator.service`
+## `/etc/systemd/system/orchestrator.service`

-> NOTE: The orchestrator requires some arguements from the key generation step later in the setup.
-Make sure to save the phrase from the cosmos key generation as well as the private key from the ETH key generation and input them as arguements here.
+> NOTE: The orchestrator requires some arguments from the key generation step later in the setup.
+The cosmos-key and ethereum-key argument will be names of private keys from the keystore we will be creating.

-> NOTE: This also requires the peggy address on the ETH chain which will not be available until after network start.

 ```
 [Unit]